Wade Wilson (American football): Minnesota Vikings

-Wilson was selected by the Minnesota Vikings in the eighth round (210th overall) of the 1981 NFL Draft.
-As a rookie, he appeared in 3 games while being on the active roster for all 16 contests.
-He saw his first action against the Oakland Raiders, replacing an injured Steve Dils.
+Wilson was selected by the Minnesota Vikings in the eighth round (210th overall) of the 1981 NFL draft.
+As a rookie, he appeared in three games while being on the active roster for all 16 contests.
+Wilson saw his first action against the Oakland Raiders, replacing an injured Steve Dils.

-In 1982, he did not appear in any game during the strike shortened season.
-In 1983, he only played in the season finale against the Cincinnati Bengals contributing to the 20-14 victory in his first career start.
+In 1982, Wilson did not appear in any game during the strike-shortened season.
+In 1983, he only played in the season finale against the Cincinnati Bengals, contributing to the 20–14 victory in his first career start.

-In 1984, he started 5 out of 8 contests.
+In 1984, Wilson started five out of eight contests.

 In 1985, he was diagnosed with type 1 diabetes.
-He appeared in 4 games, with his only start coming in place of an injured Kramer against the Philadelphia Eagles, where he led the team to one of the greatest comebacks in franchise history.
-The Eagles held a 23-0 advantage with 8:23 minutes to play.
-Wilson directed 3 scoring drives, after being benched at halftime in favor of rookie 3rd string quarterback Steve Bono, but after he only completed one pass out of ten, Wilson was put back in the game with less than 12 minutes remaining, throwing 3 touchdown passes to achieve a 28-23 victory.
+He appeared in 4 games, with his only start coming in place of an injured Tommy Kramer against the Philadelphia Eagles, in which he led the team to one of the greatest comebacks in franchise history.
+The Eagles held a 23–0 advantage with 8:23 minutes to play.
+Wilson directed 3 scoring drives, after being benched at halftime in favor of rookie 3rd-string quarterback Steve Bono, but after Bono only completed one pass out of ten, Wilson was put back in the game with less than 12 minutes remaining, throwing 3 touchdown passes to achieve a 28–23 victory.

-In 1986, he appeared in 9 games, that included 3 starts in place of an injured Kramer.
-He was named NFC Offensive Player of the Week in the season finale 33-17 win against the New Orleans Saints, after replacing an injured Kramer and having the best game of his career at the time, throwing for 361 yards and 3 touchdowns.
+In 1986, he appeared in 9 games, including 3 starts in place of an injured Kramer.
+He was named NFC Offensive Player of the Week in the season finale 33–17 win against the New Orleans Saints, after replacing an injured Kramer and having the best game of his career at the time, throwing for 361 yards and 3 touchdowns.

 He was mostly the backup quarterback until 1987, when Kramer started 5 games to Wilson's 7 contests, including the playoffs.
-He was named NFC Offensive Player of the Week after the 21-16 win against the Los Angeles Rams, he threw a 41-yard game winning touchdown to wide receiver Hassan Jones with less than a minute to play.
-He also threw for 3 touchdowns in the season opener against the Detroit Lions and in the eleventh game against the Chicago Bears.
-He led the Vikings in rushing in the fourteenth game against the Detroit Lions with 8 carries for 55 yards and in the season finale against the Washington Redskins with 10 carries for 75 yards.
-He also guided the team to the NFC Championship Game after an upset of the 13-2 San Francisco 49ers in the Divisional Round, finally succumbing 17-10 to the eventual Super Bowl XXII champion Washington Redskins.
+He was named NFC Offensive Player of the Week after the 21–16 win against the Los Angeles Rams, in which he threw a 41-yard game winning touchdown to wide receiver Hassan Jones with less than a minute to play.
+He threw for 3 touchdowns in the season opener against the Detroit Lions and in the Week 12 game against the Chicago Bears.
+He led the Vikings in rushing in the Week 14 game against the Detroit Lions with 8 carries for 55 yards and in the season finale against the Washington Redskins with 10 carries for 75 yards.
+He guided the team to the NFC Championship Game after upsetting the top-seeded 13–2 San Francisco 49ers in the divisional round of the playoffs, finally succumbing 17–10 to the eventual Super Bowl XXII champion Washington Redskins.